kvoncode/mongodb-aggregation-pipeline/README.md

 ## Cursor-like stages

 - Match for movies released in the `USA`, with `tomatoes.viewer.rating >= 3`
-- Create `favArray` as map of `cast` array.
-Return null if array element not in `favorites` array, else return element itself
-- Pull null values from `favArray`
+- Create new field `favArray`.
+It's an array that contains matched names of favorite actors.

 - Add field `num_favs` which is the size of array `favArray`
 - Sort for `num_favs, tomatoes.viewer.rating, and title` in descending order

 Scratch